 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 Total return information before August 31, 1992 reflects performance by managers other than T. Rowe Price.

-Fund performance was positive but lagged the benchmark due to its holdings of real assets.
-These assets, which encompass energy, commodities, real estate, and other investments that have physical properties, lagged the broad U.S. stock market and detracted from relative returns.
-Unfavorable security selection in non-U.S. and domestic large-cap growth stocks also hurt relative performance.
-On the bright side, the fund's holdings of high yield bonds, which are not held in the benchmark, lifted relative returns.
+Positive security selection in large-cap growth and large-cap value stocks aided returns for the quarter.
+Our out-of-benchmark allocation to high yield bonds also helped performance after the Fed's September announcement sparked a rally in riskier credits.
 Our current strategy favors stocks over bonds.
 Stock prices have risen yet remain reasonably valued, while the current low-yield environment is less favorable for bond returns.
-We are neutral between U.S. and non-U.S. equity markets given the more attractive valuations outside the U.S, we prefer growth shares, as they tend to depend less on a strong economy to generate rising corporate earnings.
-In fixed income, we continue to favor high yield over U.S. investment-grade bonds.
-High yield interest rates have fallen to low levels in absolute terms, and the deal terms in some recent issues have become less favorable to investors.
-Nevertheless, high yield bonds remain attractive relative to other fixed income sectors in a low-yield environment, particularly given our outlook for a slowly improving economy.
+We are slightly overweight to non-U.S. equity markets given the more attractive valuations outside the U.S, we prefer growth shares, as they tend to depend less on a strong economy to generate rising corporate earnings.
+In fixed income, we continue to favor high yield over U.S. investment-grade bonds for their added yield and lower duration.
+While the terms in some recent deals have become less favorable to investors, high yield bonds remain attractive relative to other fixed income sectors in a low-yield environment, particularly given prospects for a slowly improving economy.